I've been sitting on a draft of this since January 9.

 Democratic, because the mob included people of all classes who sought to protect their vision of the "Republic," the false community of the capitalist state.

-Statist, not only because they accept the state as such, but because its members were the most fervent admirers of the military and the police, of state-led violence against people of color and immigrants, of the prophesied clash with China, etc.
+Statist, archistic, not only because they accept the state as such, but because its members were the most fervent admirers of the current totalitarian state: its military and its police, its violence against people of color and immigrants, of the prophesied clash between the American and Chinese states, its attempts to forbid topics from university curriculum, etc.

 Now, in contrast to this interclassist horde, whose violence against the state was incidental and had the worst of motives, the revolutionary working class will live up to all of the left's slurs.
 When it takes action, it will be